Phytochrome: Isoforms and states

 Phytochromes are characterized by a red/far-red photochromicity.
 Photochromic pigments change their "color" (spectral absorbance properties) upon light absorption.
 In the case of phytochrome the ground state is Pr, the r indicating that it absorbs red light particularly strongly.
-The absorbance maximum is a sharp peak 650–670 nm, so concentrated phytochrome solutions look turquoise-blue to the human eye.
+The absorbance maximum is a sharp peak 650–670 nm, so concentrated phytochrome solutions look turquoise-blue to the human eye when viewed with white light.
 But once a red photon has been absorbed, the pigment undergoes a rapid conformational change to form the Pfr state.
-Here fr indicates that now not red but far-red (also called "near infra-red"; 705–740 nm) is preferentially absorbed.
+Here fr indicates that now not red but far-red (also called "near infra-red"; 705–740 nm) is differentially absorbed.
 This shift in absorbance is apparent to the human eye as a slightly more greenish color.
 When Pfr absorbs far-red light it is converted back to Pr.
 Hence, red light makes Pfr, far-red light makes Pr.
 In plants at least Pfr is the physiologically active or "signalling" state.